jpthiele/dealii-Wiki/QtCreator.md

 In your default kit (settings->build&run->kits) select Qt version "none".
 Otherwise some reserved words like "signal" are not parsed correctly by qtcreator.

+You can download [dealii-prm.xml](https://drive.google.com/open?id=0B1_zqLUYjm2edkVIbW5KVUpqdDg) and put it into ~/.config/QtProject/qtcreator/generic-highlighter to get syntax highlighting for .prm files.

 ## Usage

 Open the CMakeLists.txt and then choose the existing build directory.